Affordable Housing - Supplementary Planning Guidance 2024

 Details on social rented housing design can be found in DfC’s Housing Association Guide.

-- Sites should not be artificially divided to circumvent affordable housing policies but can be phased to assist meeting affordable housing requirements.
+Once constructed, the affordable housing units shall be transferred to a Registered Housing Association, for allocation and management. - Sites should not be artificially divided to circumvent affordable housing policies but can be phased to assist meeting affordable housing requirements.

 Where there is a phased approach to the development of a site, this should be discussed with the Council at the outset to ensure that the affordable housing requirement can be developed in a comprehensive way over the whole scheme, within an appropriate time.